2026 IUFRO Small Scale Forestry and Forest History and Traditional Knowledge Joint Conference

 Conference Details

-The International Union of Forest Research Organizations (IUFRO) Working Group Small Scale Forestry and Forest History and Traditional Knowledge Conference will be held in Nairobi, Kenya, from 21- 23 July 2026, followed by an optional post-conference tour.
-The objective of this conference is to bring together researchers and other professionals to exchange knowledge related to small-scale forestry, forest history, traditional knowledge, and related fields.
+The International Union of Forest Research Organizations (IUFRO) Working Group Small Scale Forestry and Forest History and Traditional Knowledge Conference will be held in Nairobi, Kenya, from 21st to 23rd July 2026, followed by an optional post-conference tour.
+The objective of this conference is to exchange knowledge among researchers and other professionals on family and community forest ownership and management, historical facts and narratives of forests, traditional ways of knowing about forests, and related fields.
 The conference will be held at the Kenya Forestry Research Institute, Nairobi, Kenya.

 The conference theme is:

-“The Supply of Forest Products and Services from Small-Scale Forests and Community Lands’’.
+“The Supply of Forest Products and Services from Small-Scale Forests, Agroforestry, Farms, and Community Lands.”

-The conference will bring together researchers from across the world in one of the globe’s longest-inhabited landscapes, providing a unique focus on understanding how traditional approaches to managing small areas of forests and trees (whether owned individually, by family, or collectively) can be supported and enhanced to ensure sustainable provision of a wide range of products and services.
-While most human societies have developed ways to sustainably manage and use small areas of forests and trees, the social, environmental, and institutional characteristics that enable this are highly variable.
-Forests are increasingly threatened by population pressures, climate change, poverty, multiple demands, and industrialisation, requiring innovative management that respects the capacity and needs of small-scale landowners and communities and builds upon accumulated wisdom and knowledge.
-Recognising that much of the world’s forest research is oriented toward large-scale management by governments and industry, this conference highlights the essential role of small-scale landowners and local people, and their forests and trees, in addressing global challenges.
+The conference will bring together researchers, managers, policymakers, and community representatives from across the world in one of the globe’s longest-inhabited landscapes providing a unique focus on understanding how traditional approaches to managing small areas of forests and trees (whether owned individually, by family, or collectively) can be supported and enhanced to ensure sustainable provision of a wide range of products and services.
+While most human societies have developed ways of sustainably managing and using small areas of forests and trees, the social, environmental and institutional characteristics that enable this are highly variable.
+It is important to know how traditional and small-scale forest management can be supported and enhanced to ensure sustainable provision of products and services, especially under pressures of climate change, poverty, and industrialisation.
+Recognising that much of the world’s forest research is oriented to large-scale management by governments and industry, this conference highlights the essential role of small-scale landowners and local people and their forests and trees in addressing the global challenges.

 Strengths and challenges of small-scale forestry.